ringcentral/ringcentral-web-phone/README.md

 `mediaProvider` to run call media elsewhere or add provider-specific state.
 SIP dialogs and call lifecycle remain in the SDK.

-`callSession.media` contains the provider-defined shape.
+`mediaProvider.create()` must resolve only after media is ready.
+Failed creation is not cached, so a later initialization attempt retries it. `callSession.media` is a read-only view of the provider-defined shape.
 Legacy browser fields retain current behavior with the default provider; custom providers do not expose browser-object proxies.

 ## Enabling Local Ringtones